nitrozyna/FDR-Metabolomics/timelog.md

 ## Week 5

 ### 26 Oct 2020
-* *1 hours* Created some questions for the meeting with supervisor and redesigned the data analysis pipeline.
+* *1 hour* Created some questions for the meeting with supervisor and redesigned the data analysis pipeline, prepared to present it to supervisor.